 - Are these Crazy Homeless People?: Definitely not.
 Their homelessness is chosen, pragmatic, planned for - again, it's that they chose to live without a "stable" home, but unlike Crazy Homeless People, had an alternative situation that provided, for them, more than a more stablized home option would, or had other reasons to travel without a solid "home base" for the time being.

 - How common is this group?: Generally relatively small, and often, obviously, does not show up as "homeless," despite being technically so, because only the very low end of it might actually might seek poverty help or homeless services - while the higher end is upper middle class to rich.

-- Level of hygeine?: Varies dependent on group.
+- Level of hygiene?: Varies dependent on group.
 Travellers and nomadic culture residents generally tend to be average, because they usually travel in caravans with access to showers/toilets/the like.
-Festival travelers can have this if they're on the higher end of money, but can be low-hygeine too, especially after a long event.
-Traveling punks and hobos can swing wildly between absolutely abominable hygeine to being relatively clean - depending on their personal interest in doing so and their access to bathroom and shower facilities.
+Festival travelers can have this if they're on the higher end of money, but can be low-hygiene too, especially after a long event.
+Traveling punks and hobos can swing wildly between absolutely abominable hygiene to being relatively clean - depending on their personal interest in doing so and their access to bathroom and shower facilities.

 - Are these Crazy Homeless People?: Maybe some hobos and some of the more burned-out/ill festival crowd.
 Everyone else in this grouping is definitely not, and Walking the Earth is the applicable trope regardless of financial status.